How to Correct Birth Certificate Errors

 • Anyone authorized by law or by you

-Changes with the civil registrar
+Changes with the Civil Registrar

 To make a simple change to typographical errors, simply file a petition with the Local Civil Registry Office (LCRO) in the city or municipality that keeps your birth certificate.